NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wolf Drag.md

 You rip your enemy off their feet.

 Make a wolf jaw Strike.
-Your wolf jaw gains the fatal d12 trait for this Strike, and if the attack succeeds, you knock the target [[Conditions/Prone|Prone]].
+Your wolf jaw gains the fatal d12 trait for this Strike, and if the attack succeeds, you knock the target [[Prone|Prone]].

 *Source: Pathfinder Player Core 2*
 *ORC*